GasChromatographyToolbox/GasChromatographySimulator.jl/paper.md

 # Statement of need
 `GasChromatographySimulator.jl` provides an interface to define a GC system consisting of:

-- column (length, diameter, film thickness, type of stationary and mobile phase),
+- column (length, diameter, film thickness, type of stationary and mobile phase)
-- program (temperature and pressure program, optional thermal spatial change) and
+- program (temperature and pressure program, optional thermal spatial change)
 - substance parameters
 - additional options (e.g. tolerances, solver algorithm)

-By providing the thermodynamic parameters [@Blumberg:2014] for the interaction of substances and stationary phase, which can be estimated by isothermal GC measurements, the separation of mixtures of substances on can be simulated for a wide range of GC systems.
+By providing the thermodynamic parameters [@Blumberg:2017] for the interaction of substances and stationary phase, which can be estimated by isothermal GC measurements, the separation of mixtures of substances on can be simulated for a wide range of GC systems.

 The model is based on solving the ODEs for migration of the substances through the GC system $t(x)$ and for the development of the temporal variance of the substance distribution $\tau^2(x,t)$, using the Julia package `DifferentialEquations.jl` [@DifferentialEquations].
 $$